Infinituum17/KeyboardSpecialCharacters/README.md

 Clone this repository or directly download the files.

 #### Step 3:
-Right click the main file, and select 'Compile Script'.
+Right click the main file, and select 'Compile Script (GUI)'.
+Be sure to include the icon in the compilation process.

 #### Step 4:
 Voilà 🥳 the file is now converted into an executable that you can run.